yenhsunlin/snorer/snorer_docs/docs/api/geometry/Positioning.md

 # Positioning

-To position the BDM signals, cf. [Fig. 1](../../manual/overview.md#snv_bdm_scheme){:target="_blank"} in [BDM Physics](../../manual/overview.md#general-picture){:target="_blank"}, we have to analyze the geometry of propagation in order to get how large the emissivity is at B.
+To position the BDM signals, cf. [Fig. 1](../../manual/overview.md#snv_bdm_scheme){:target="_blank"} in [BDM Physics](../../manual/overview.md#general-picture){:target="_blank"}, we need to analyze the geometry of propagation in order to determine how large the emissivity is at point B.
-Once the geometrical relations are understood, we can proceed to construct a class that solve this matter on-the-fly.
-See also Ref. [[1](#yhl_prd)] and note that we slightly modify the notations in this document for transparency.
+Once the geometrical relations are properly understood, we can proceed to construct a class that solves this problem on-the-fly.
+See also Ref. [[1](#yhl_prd)], and note that we slightly modify the notations in this document for improved clarity.

 ## Geometry

-We replot [Fig. 1](../../manual/overview.md#snv_bdm_scheme){:target="_blank"} in [BDM Physics](../../manual/overview.md#general-picture){:target="_blank"} and leaves only relevant information in the following [Fig. 1](#geometry1).
-Three coplanar points S, G and E remained the same.
-Repeated quantities are the same while we also mark addditional auxiliary terms which their purposes will be clear soon.
+The geometry for BDM propagation is depicted in [Fig. 1](#geometry1).
+The three coplanar points S, G, and E remain the same as before.
+Repeated quantities retain their original definitions, while we also introduce additional auxiliary terms whose purposes will become clear shortly.

 <figure id="geometry1">
 <center><img src="../../../figs/geometry1.svg" alt="geometry1" style="width: 60%;">